 Residency Training Position in Veterinary Anatomic Pathology.
-The Department of Pathobiology and Diagnostic Investigation at Michigan State University (MSU) is seeking applications for a three-year residency position in veterinary anatomic pathology, beginning July 1, 2018.
-Training for anatomic pathology residents is based in the Veterinary Diagnostic Laboratory (VDL), which receives more than 12,000 necropsy and surgical pathology accessions per year from a diversity of animal species.
-Residents participate in the college’s teaching programs.
-The anatomic pathology residency fulfills the requirements for board certification by the American College of Veterinary Pathologists (ACVP).
-Opportunities to enter a PhD program during, or upon completion of the residency depend on the availability of funding.
+The Department of Pathobiology and Diagnostic Investigation at Michigan State University (MSU) is seeking applications for a 3-year residency position in veterinary anatomic pathology, beginning July 1, 2020.
+Training is based in the Veterinary Diagnostic Laboratory (VDL), which receives more than 14,000 necropsy and surgical pathology accessions per year from a diversity of animal species.
+Residents participate in the college’s teaching programs in addition to diagnostic service.
+This residency fulfills eligibility requirements for the American College of Veterinary Pathologists (ACVP) board-certification exam.
+Opportunities to enter a PhD program during or upon completion of the residency depend on the availability of funding.
 Applicants must possess a DVM or equivalent degree.
-Application should include: curriculum vitae, official veterinary college transcripts with cumulative grade point average and class standing, a statement of career goals, three letters of reference, and GRE scores.
-Please send application materials to Dr. Srinand Sreevatsan, Chairperson, Department of Pathobiology and Diagnostic Investigation, College of Veterinary Medicine, 784 Wilson Road, Room F130J Veterinary Medical Center, East Lansing, MI 48824.
-Applications will be accepted until October 13, 2017, or until acceptable candidates are identified.
-The position will be filled pending available funding.
-For additional information, email Dr. Sreevatsan at firstname.lastname@example.org or Dr. Scott Fitzgerald, Resident Program Coordinator, at email@example.com.
-Michigan State University is an AA/EOE.
+Applications should include a curriculum vitae, official veterinary college transcripts with cumulative grade point average and class standing (if available), a statement of career goals, and three letters of reference.
+Please send application materials to Dr. Dalen Agnew, Chairperson, Department of Pathobiology and Diagnostic Investigation, College of Veterinary Medicine, 784 Wilson Road, Room 106 Veterinary Medical Center, East Lansing, MI, 48824 (firstname.lastname@example.org).
+Applications will be accepted until October 13, 2019, or until an acceptable candidate is identified.
+For additional information, contact Dr. Agnew.
+MSU is an affirmative-action, equal-opportunity employer.